United States in World War I: War declared

 In January 1917, the German Empire resumed unrestricted submarine warfare in hopes of forcing Britain to begin peace talks.
-The German Foreign minister, Arthur Zimmermann invited revolution-torn Mexico to join the war as the German Empire's ally against the United States if the United States declared war on the German Empire in the Zimmermann Telegram.
+In a telegram sent to Mexico which became known as the Zimmerman Telegram, the German Foreign minister, Arthur Zimmermann invited revolution-torn Mexico to join the war as the German Empire's ally against the United States if the United States declared war on the German Empire.
 In return, the Germans would send Mexico money and help it recover the territories of Texas, New Mexico and Arizona that Mexico lost during the Mexican–American War 70 years earlier.
 British intelligence intercepted the telegram and passed the information on to Washington.
 Wilson released the Zimmerman note to the public and Americans saw it as a casus belli—a justification for war.

 At first, Wilson tried to maintain neutrality while fighting off the submarines by arming American merchant ships with guns powerful enough to sink German submarines on the surface (but useless when the U-boats were under water).
-After submarines sank seven U.S. merchant ships, Wilson finally went to Congress calling for a declaration of war on the German Empire, which Congress voted on April 6, 1917.
+After submarines sank seven U.S. merchant ships, Wilson finally went to Congress on April 2, 1917, calling for a declaration of war on the German Empire, which Congress voted on April 6.

 As a result of the Russian February Revolution in 1917, the Tsar abdicated and was replaced by a Russian Provisional Government.
 This helped overcome Wilson's reluctance to having the U.S. fight alongside a country ruled by an absolutist monarch.
 Pleased by the Provisional Government's pro-war stance, the U.S. accorded the new government diplomatic recognition on March 9, 1917.

+Furthermore, as the war raged on Wilson started to increasingly see belligerency in the war as a ticket to the international conferences that would undoubtedly follow the war's end.
+This was part of his wider mission to make the United States a more instrumental player on the global stage (which he would later expand upon in his Fourteen points).

 Congress declared war on the Austro-Hungarian Empire on December 7, 1917, but never made declarations of war against the other Central Powers, Bulgaria, the Ottoman Empire or the various small co-belligerents allied with the Central Powers.
 Thus, the United States remained uninvolved in the military campaigns in central and eastern Europe, the Middle East, the Caucasus, North Africa, Sub-Saharan Africa, Asia and the Pacific.